 As the train pulled into the station, I couldn’t believe that I was actually in Venice!
-I wanted to experience all that Venice had to offer but still, take the time to enjoy “la dolce vita”, and Marty was determined to give me the Venetian experience I had always dreamed of.
+Our 3 days in Venice was the first stop on our summer vacation that included Munich, Bacharach, Nuremberg, and London.
+I wanted to experience all that Venice had to offer but still take the time to enjoy “la dolce vita”, and Marty was determined to give me the Venetian experience I had always dreamed of.
 Suddenly, I started to question our plans.
-With only 72 hours in Venice, could we possibly see all of the things on our list and still find time to just relax and soak in this beautiful city?
+Was three days in Venice enough time?

 We arrived in Venice by train from Milan.
 If you are arriving by train, make sure you travel to the Venezia Santa Lucia station, as this is the train station actually on the island.
 We hopped off the train at the Santa Lucia station giddy with excitement.
 The minute we exited the train station, I just stopped and stared in amazement.
 Venice was even better than I expected.